-The increased earnings risk is as a result of non- and low-rate products in the balance sheet, the "endowment book" which are used to fund rate sensitive assets.
+The remaining earnings risk is as a result of non- and low-rate products in the balance sheet, the "endowment book" which are used to fund rate sensitive assets.
 This has a negative impact on the bank's NII margin in a cutting cycle as the decrease in NII from assets repricing to lower rates is not offset by a corresponding interest saving from liabilities.
 However, this endowment impact acts as a source of value to the bank with increased margins in a hiking cycle.
-The endowment book increased significantly in year under review mostly due to the following:
+The risk is managed on a strategic basis along with risk from the fixed book within approved risk limits.